Computing for all

 We aim to understand and work to remove the barriers to computing education, including the factors obstructing young people’s engagement and progression in computing as a subject and career.

-We are conducting the largest ever set of trials on interventions that aim to overcome barriers for girls engaging with computing in school.
+We have recently conducted the largest ever set of trials on interventions that aim to overcome barriers for girls engaging with computing in school.
 For example, we have investigated how the use of storytelling and pair programming helps improve engagement and interest in computing for girls.
 Read more about gender in computing in our series of blog posts on the Teach Computing blog and in our paper on the factors impacting gender balance in computing.

 Culturally responsive computing teaching